vibssinha/Download-Cleaner/README.md

 Step 2: Make sure you know the name of your local drive whose download folder you want to clean, for most people it will probably be their 'C:'.
 Make sure you also know the username on that drive.
 You can check this by going into CMD.
 It should say 'C:\Users\Your_Username>'.

 Step 3: When you download these files make sure to download them to your download directory and then move them to your directory that contains your downloads directory.
-You can do this by opening up a brand new CMD and running (Make sure you change "Your_Username" to your actual usename before running it and do not take double quotations off)
+After downloading these files, you can move these files by opening up a brand new CMD and running (Make sure you change "Your_Username" to your actual usename before running it and do not take double quotations off)

 move "C:\Users\Your_Username\Downloads\DownloadCleaner.py" "C:\Users\Your_Username\DownloadCleaner.py" && move "C:\Users\Your_Username\Downloads\Files.py" "C:\Users\Your_Username\Files.py"